DCC-EX/dcc-ex.github.io/docs/Automation/EX-RAIL ref.rst

 Numbers
 ========

-All route, sensor, output, turnout or signal ids are limited to 0- 255 ( A UNO does not have enough RAM so the compiler limits this to 0-63 on a UNO device)
+All route, sensor, output, turnout or signal ids are limited to 0- 255.

-The same id may be used for a route, turnout, sensor, output or signal without confusing the software (the same may not be true of the user!).
+ROUTE, AUTOMATION and SEQUENCE use the same number space so a FOLLOW(n) command can be used for any of them.

+Sensors and outputs used by AT/AFTER/SET/RESET/LATCH/UNLATCH refer directly to Arduino pins and those handled by I2C expansion (@KEBBIN refer to Hal , ask neil).

+Signals also refer directkly to pins and the signal id (for RED/AMBER/GREEN) is is always the same as the red signal pin.
+(@KEBBIN Servo signals?)

 Its OK to use sensor ids that have no physical item in the layout.
-These can only be set, tested or reset in the scripts.
+These can only be LATCHED, tested(IF/IFNOT)  or UNLATCHED in the scripts.
 If a sensor is set on by the script, it can only be set off by the script… so AT(5) SET(5) for example effectively latches the sensor 5 on when detected once.